-- A: serves a fruit or vegetable (fresh, frozen, canned or dried without added sugar). - B: offers water at the table during snack, and has water accessible at all times. - c: only serves foods made without trans fat. - D: serves beverages that are not made with caloric sweeteners.
-Beverages made with caloric sweeteners include but are not limited to sodas, juices, juice drinks/ades, sports drinks or iced teas. - E: serves no candy or other foods that are primarily sugar based. - F: through portion size and variety of items offered each day, provides each student with enough calories to avoid both hunger and over eating. - G: offers choices and accommodates dietary restrictions related to allergy, food intolerance, religion and culture.
-Examples include offering high- calcium beverages for children that cannot drink regular cow's milk such as soymilk or lactose-free milk.
+- 1. On a daily basis, the Program - a.
+Serves a fruit or vegetable (fresh, frozen, canned or dried without added sugar). - Offers water at the table during snack, and has water accessible at all times. - c.
+Only serves foods made without trans fat. - d.
+Serves beverages that are not made with caloric sweeteners.
+Beverages made with caloric sweeteners include but are not limited to sodas, juices, juice drinks/ades, sports drinks or iced teas. - e.
+Serves no candy or other foods that are primarily sugar based. - f.
+Through portion size and variety of items offered each day, provides each student with enough calories to avoid both hunger and over eating. - g.
+Offers choices and accommodates dietary restrictions related to allergy, food intolerance, religion and culture.
+Examples include offering high-calcium beverages for children that cannot drink regular cow's milk such as soymilk or lactose-free milk.